ImagicalMine/ImagicalMine/README.md

 IP: **5.175.226.133**
 Port: **19133**

 ### Can I see some custom-made versions that are based off ImagicalMine?
-Possibly.
-Uh...
-I meant yes, check out these servers:
+See what you can dig out on these servers:
 **LegoCraftPE**<br>
 IP: **play.legocraft.me**<br>
 Port: **19132**<br>
 Never underestimate what you can do with ImagicalMine!<br>

 ## What is this?